lammps/lammps/doc/src/fix_precession_spin.rst

 diagonals.
 See chapter 2 of :ref:`(Skomski) <Skomski1>` for more
 details on cubic anisotropies.

+Style *stt* is used to simulate the interaction between the spins and a spin-transfer torque.
+See equation(7) of :ref:`(Chirac) <Chirac1>` for more details about the implemented spin-transfer torque term.

 In all cases, the choice of :math:`(x y z)` only imposes the vector directions for the forces.
 Only the direction of the vector is important; its length is ignored (the entered vectors are